AnirudhG07/dotfiles/yazi/.config/yazi/plugins/custom-shell.yazi/README.md

 desc = "Run lazygit"
 ```

-You can also run the commands with extra arguments as -
+You can also run the commands with extra arguments as:

 ```toml
 [[manager.prepend_keymap]]